hrishitchaudhuri/parcbench/README.md

 README for lmbench 2alpha8 net release.

-To build the container, run: `docker build -t lmbench -f Dockerfile .` To run the container: `docker container run -it lmbench`
+To build the container, run: `docker build -t lmbench -f Dockerfile .` To run the container: `docker container run -it -v $PWD:/do-you-even-bench-bro lmbench`

 To run the benchmark, you should be able to say: